charlie1329/rosduct/README.md

 **Note**: Don't add to remote or local topics the topic `/rosout`.

+# Additional Parameters in this fork
+For `remote_topics` and `local_topics`, there are two additional parameters you can provide after the topic name, message type, and alias name.
+You can also provide a boolean which represents whether the topic should latch, and also a queue_size, which defines the size of the message queue.
+These should be specified in the order `[<topic name>, <message type>, <alias name>, <latch>, <queue size>]`.

 # Example usage with Docker
 This tool came to be mainly to solve a problem with Docker containers.
 If you are running the Docker container that wants bidirectional communication with a ROS robot, and you are using Linux you can just add `--net host` to your `docker run` command (just after run).
 But if you are using a Mac [this won't work](https://github.com/docker/for-mac/issues/68).
 To work around it you can use this package.